-(C) Based on the evaluation required by paragraph (A) of this rule, the PCSA and the young adult shall develop a mutually agreed on written plan for the provision of services.
+(C) Based on the evaluation required by paragraph (A) of this rule, the PCSA and the young adult shall develop a mutually agreed upon plan in SACWIS for the provision of services.
 The plan shall clearly outline the responsibilities of the young adult and the PCSA.
-The written plan shall be signed by the young adult and a representative of the agency.
+A copy of the plan shall be signed by the young adult and a representative of the agency.

 (E) The PCSA shall make available the following independent living services to young adults aged eighteen to twenty-one including, but not limited to:

 (a) Academic counseling.